 Those tests are for whole chickens.
 What about chicken parts?

-Since the fall of 2013, the entire chicken industry has been collectively exploring new approaches and technologies to reduce contamination on chicken parts in order to provide the safest product possible to our consumers, including strengthened sanitation programs, temperature controls and various interventions in chicken processing.
-This is something the industry has been proactively working to address, and the industry is committed to working with FSIS to make implementation of the performance standards for chicken parts a success for the industry, and most importantly, consumers.
+Since the fall of 2013, the entire chicken industry has been exploring new approaches and technologies to reduce contamination on chicken parts to provide the safest product possible to our consumers, including strengthened sanitation programs, temperature controls and various interventions in chicken processing.
+This is something the industry has been proactively working to address, and the industry is committed to working collaboratively with FSIS to continue to enhance these processes.

 What are performance standards?

-FSIS requires poultry establishments to meet Salmonella performance standards as a means of verifying that production systems are effective in controlling contamination by this pathogenic organism.
+A performance standard is a metric that FSIS uses to evaluate potential presence of pathogens on poultry and other FSIS-regulated products.
+In the case for poultry, the pathogen is Salmonella.
+FSIS expects poultry establishments to meet Salmonella performance standards as a means of verifying that production systems are effective in controlling contamination by this organism.
 Agency inspection personnel conduct Salmonella testing in poultry establishments to verify compliance with the Salmonella standard.

 What are some actions that FSIS may take if inspectors document food safety problems at a chicken plant?